dataminer-site/dataminer-site.github.io/_posts/2021-08-27-external-sorting.md

 #### Comparison with Other Systems

 Now that we have covered most of the techniques that are used in our sorting implementation, we want to know how we compare to other systems.
-DuckDB is often used for interactive data analysis, and is therefore often compared to tools like [dplyr](https://dplyr.tidyverse.org).
+DataMiner is often used for interactive data analysis, and is therefore often compared to tools like [dplyr](https://dplyr.tidyverse.org).

 In this setting, people are usually running on laptops or PCs, therefore we will run these experiments on a 2020 MacBook Pro.
 This laptop has an [Apple M1 CPU](https://en.wikipedia.org/wiki/Apple_M1), which is [ARM](https://en.wikipedia.org/wiki/ARM_architecture)-based.